 According to U.S. Census data, there are 49.2 million individuals age 65 and older living in the U.S., accounting for 12.4 percent of the total population.
-The aging Baby Boom population and increased life expectancy in the U.S. has created a need for more healthcare professionals.
+The aging Baby Boom population and increased life expectancy in the U.S. have created a need for more healthcare professionals.
 In fact, the Bureau of Labor Statistics projects that healthcare occupations will grow 18 percent from 2016 to 2026, much faster than the average for all occupations, adding nearly 2.3 million new jobs to the economy.

 Challenges in Healthcare Recruiting